danczw/design-patterns-with-python/README.md

         <td> 1.1 </td>
         <td> Factory </td>
         <td>
-            provides interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created
+            provides interface for creating objects in a base class, but allows subclasses to alter the type of objects that will be created
         </td>
         <td> <a href="/src/1_creational/1_01_factory.py">/src/1_creational/1_01_factory.py</a> </td>